-I think it is important to our emotional well being to be able to call things as they really are, accept that they happen, and forgive ourselves as part of the healing process.
+I think it is important to our emotional well-being to be able to call things as they really are, except that they happen, and forgive ourselves as part of the healing process.
 When we fall out of love with someone, the most natural trap to fall into is to blame the other person’s shortcomings for the relationship breakdown.

 - He never listened